-Jade began taking classical violin lessons at age 4, and credits her grandparents with giving her that opportunity.
-As her single mom worked to complete her college degree, private music lessons were a luxury that was not within their reach.
-But most every Saturday, she would settle into the backseat of her grandma's Suburban, tiny fiddle case in hand, and make the hour drive into Sugarland, where her lessons took place.
-Jade began her country lessons with longtime family friend, Dan Ratliff.
-Dan has an in-house studio complete with a tiny chair specially bought for Jade that will always have a place in the corner by the numerous microphones and other music gear.
-Other fiddle teachers to follow were Randy Powell, and Dale Morris Sr. Jade continued to hang out at band rehearsals where her mom had begun performing with Texas artist Joel Nava & The Border.
-Jade was surrounded by music at all times.
-Jade's stepfather, Aleph Yonker, also played fiddle and would get Jade to perform on stage at his shows as well.
-Crowds would expect a six year old to sing a childish song, but Jade would belt out "Let’s chase each other round the room tonite".
-There were church appearances where she sang and also numerous community events.
-When Jade's aunt Dottie Jack recorded a CD, Jade made a guest appearance playing alongside Texas Country Great, Bobby Flores.
-Bobby then became Jade's fiddle instructor.
-She then began making appearances at local Opry Shows with her Aunt Dottie.
+Jade began taking classical violin lessons at age 4.
+Most every Saturday, she would settle into the backseat of her grandma's Suburban, tiny fiddle case in hand, and make the hour drive into Sugarland where her lessons took place.
+After a few years of classical training Jade began her country lessons with longtime family friend, Dan Ratliff.
+Dan had an in-house studio complete with a tiny chair bought specifically for Jade that will always have a place in the corner by the numerous microphones and other music gear.
+Other fiddle teachers to follow were Randy Powell and Dale Morris Sr.

+When Jade first got opportunities to sing onstage at fairs, festivals, and honky-tonks, the crowds were expecting to hear songs that most 5 year old children would sing, but Jade would bust out with songs such as “Don’t come home a drinkin’ with loving on your mind” and “Let’s chase each other around the room tonight” surprising and delighting crowds all over Texas.
+When Jade's aunt Dottie Jack recorded a CD in 2007, Jade made a guest appearance playing alongside Texas Country Great, Bobby Flores, who shortly after became Jade's fiddle instructor.
+Jade then began making appearances at local Opry Shows with her Aunt Dottie.
 This led to a show at a breast cancer awareness event at Pearl's Dancehall at the Stockyard's at Ft Worth where Jade caught the attention of Country Music Legend, Ms. Leona Williams.
 The two instantly bonded and agreed to stay in touch.
 Jade began work on her first CD in August 2009 in Nashville, TN and had it finished just in time for a trip to Branson, MO.
-Jade was invited by Leona Williams to be a guest on a series of shows that were held in October 2009 in Branson, MO at Silver Dollar City.
+Jade was invited by Leona Williams to be a guest on a series of shows that were held in October 2009 in Branson, MO. at Silver Dollar City.
 Imagine Jade's excitement when Leona called weeks before to ask her if she, instead of a guest appearance, would be Leona's fiddle player all week.
-Jade was ecstatic and unknown to Leona, already had most of her songs memorized.
+Jade was thrilled and honored by the invitation and unknown to Leona, had already memorized most of her songs.
 This would be Jade's first show to introduce her debut CD, properly entitled "Growin' Up Country".
-She has since done countless shows with Leona, including numerous festivals, three appearances on Ernest Tubb's Midnight Jamboree, "Midwest Country" on RFDTV, "TruCountry" on RFDTV, Johnny Bush's 75th Birthday Bash at Willie's Place, & Heart of Texas Records' Music Festival.
-Leona recently wrote a song for Jade, a tribute to Jade's relationship between her and her grandpa, and a moving memorial of the relationship Leona and her father shared, properly titled "Daddy You'd Be Proud of Me Tonight".
-It is truly an honor for Jade to get to spend so much time around this amazing lady of country music and she looks forward to future travels and the many gigs that are still to come with Leona.
+She has since done countless shows with Leona, including numerous festivals, three appearances on Ernest Tubb's Midnight Jamboree, two appearances on "Midwest Country" for RFDTV, "TruCountry" on RFDTV, "Kelly's Kountry Junctin" for PBS in the Ozarks, Johnny Bush's 75th Birthday Bash at Willie's Place, & the Heart of Texas Records' Music Festival.
+It has never been a secret that Leona Williams will always be Jade's favorite female country singer and is forever grateful for her love, support and mentorship.